Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Tests used to diagnose and monitor patients with breast cancer may include:

 If your doctor learns that you do have breast cancer, more tests will be done.
-This is to check if the cancer has spread.
-This is called staging.
-Staging helps guide future treatment and follow-up.
+This is called staging, which checks if the cancer has spread.
+Staging helps guide treatment and follow-up.
 It also gives you an idea of what to expect in the future.

 Breast cancer stages range from 0 to IV.
-The higher the staging number, the more advanced the cancer.
+The higher the stage, the more advanced the cancer.

 Treatment is based on many factors, including: